-Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; borderline personality disorder (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; anxiety; schizoaffective disorder; borderline personality disorder; epilepsy (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
 Lamotrigine 150 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 150 mg

 - Pregnancy Category: